 The bravo wheels’ short bead hook gives a rounded tyre profile for predictable cornering:

 Using carbon tech developed with the Athertons, the Bravo’s wide but shallow rim is designed to be (cliché alert) laterally stiff, yet vertically compliant – a phrase I treat with a healthy dollop of scepticism.

-At 26.6mm internally, the rims are moderately wide, but the short bead-socket gives a nicely rounded tyre-profile for predictable cornering grip, and secured our tyres with minimal squirm and no burping.
+At 26.6mm internally, the rims are moderately wide, but the short bead-socket gives a nicely rounded tire-profile for predictable cornering grip, and secured our tires with minimal squirm and no burping.
 After weeks of rocky riding, including racing the Finale Ligure EWS, they remain impressively straight, with no visible damage to the rims despite regularly whacking them on rocks at low pressures.

 The bearings remain smooth, though I did manage to damage the XD driver.
 A replacement has survived deliberately brutal pedal-punching abuse without the issue repeating so far.
 Besides, the wheels come with a two-year warranty.